Kopitar scores twice, Kings win in Vegas, 4-1 - WHIZ News

 Shea Theodore scored for Vegas, while Marc-Andre Fleury made 13 saves.

-After William Carrier was called for cross-checking, the Kings’ power-play unit took advantage of the Golden Knights failing to clear the puck multiple times, as Kopitar used a backhand to go top shelf again and push Los Angeles’ lead to two goals.
+“They’re a good home team and any time you can get on the board first, it’s beneficial,” said Kopitar, who leads the team in goals (20), assists (39) and points (59).
+“We’ve played some good hockey lately.
+There’s certainly room for improvement.
+Tonight, Cal was outstanding, obviously.
+We were able to beat them on special teams, so that’s always huge.”

+The Kings were 2 for 2 with a power-play unit that came in ranked 24th in the league, but victimized a Vegas team that entered with the fourth-worst penalty kill on home ice.
-Los Angeles made it 3-0 at 10:04 of the second period, when he used a nifty spin move around Vegas defenseman Nick Holden to beat Fleury far side over his glove.

-Vegas got its first goal late in the second, when Max Pacioretty clanked a blistering slap shot off the post that rang as loud as any shot ever taken at T-Mobile Arena.
+After Lewis’ nifty spin move around Vegas defenseman Nick Holden beat Fleury far side over his glove to make it 3-0 midway through the second, Vegas got its first goal late in the period.
+Max Pacioretty clanked a blistering slap shot off the post that rang as loud as any shot ever taken at T-Mobile Arena.
 Los Angeles’ Ben Hutton tried clearing the rebound, but Theodore intercepted the puck in the high slot and beat Petersen before he could recover.
-Theodore is one goal shy of the career-high 12 he had last year in 12 more games played.

-After former King Alec Martinez was called for goaltender interference, LA once again victimized one of the worst home penalty kill units.
+After former King Alec Martinez was called for goaltender interference, LA capitalized on the power play again.
 After stopping Adrian Kempe’s slapper from the right circle, Fleury couldn’t control the rebound and Iafallo cleaned up the rebound to push Los Angeles’ lead back to three goals at 4-1.

-While the Kings came in with the 24th-ranked power play, Vegas came in with the fourth-worst penalty kill on home ice.
+It was a stark difference from the Golden Knights who finished the month of February with a 10-2-1 record and an .808 points percentage that led the NHL.

+“I don’t know if it was kind of lackadaisical just because we’ve been winning, but we can’t think like that,” Vegas forward Paul Stastny said.
+“We can’t look at what we’ve done in the last couple of weeks.
+I think our mindset’s got to be every game, no matter who we’re playing, whether we’re playing a top team in the West or a bottom team in the East or vice-versa.

 UP NEXT